What do these three things have in common?

 Focal laser ablation for BPH

 Urinary dysfunction due to BPH can have a harsh effect on quality of life.
 It is no wonder that many men seek relief from pharmaceuticals.
-But, for those who want relief without being on medication, the Sperling Prostate Center offers focal laser ablation (FLA), a minimally invasive MRI-guided procedure that safely reduces prostate volume and relieves urethral blockage with no side effects.
+But, for those who want relief without being on medication, the Sperling Prostate Center offers focal laser ablation (FLA), a minimally invasive MRI-guided procedure that safely reduces prostate volume and relieves urethral blockage with minimal side effects.
 For more information, visit our webpage on BPH.

 [i] Roehrborn, C. 5-?-Reductase Inhibitors Prevent the Progression of Benign Prostatic Hyperplasia.
 Rev Urol.
 2003; 5(Suppl 5): S12–S21.